Government of Vietnam: Composition

-In additions, the Government of Vietnam also established many National Committees (Ủy ban Quốc gia) when needed.
-The National Committees are not separate political entities or ministries, instead they are composed of Deputy Prime Ministers, Ministers and Deputy Ministers in appropriate fields.
-The National Committees act as advisor bodies to the Prime Minister on social and economic issues, and coordinate actions between many ministries and agencies.
-Therefore the National Committees do not have any executive powers.
-Currently there are 9 National Committees, each is headed by a Chairman (Chủ tịch):
+In addition, the Government of Vietnam also establishes many national committees (Ủy ban Quốc gia) when needed.
+The national committees are not separate political entities or ministries; instead they are composed of deputy prime ministers, ministers and deputy ministers in appropriate fields.
+The national committees act as advisor bodies to the prime minister on social and economic issues, and coordinate actions between many ministries and agencies.
+Therefore, the national committees themselves do not have any executive powers.
+Currently there are nine national committees; each is headed by a chairman (Chủ tịch):